Skip to main content

 Course summary

-The MA Investigative Management degree is for professionals looking to advance their careers by studying leadership and management in investigative practice.
-Developed in collaboration with senior police representatives, the course addresses current sector needs and blends academic theory with real-world experience.
+MA Investigative Management is for investigative professionals looking to advance their careers.
+The course covers topics across leadership and management in investigative practice.
+It has been developed in collaboration with senior police representatives, addressing current sector needs.
+You'll develop your existing knowledge and blend academic theory with real-world experience.

 You’ll explore investigative management through a work-based lens, supported by staff with extensive experience in the field.
 The completion of a dissertation allows you to focus on areas that match your career goals and research interests.